 </buildCache>

-and then letting your early adopters re-enable it in their user home ~/.m2/gradle-enterprise.xml.
+and then letting your early adopters re-enable it in their user home ~/.m2/develocity.xml.

 <buildCache>